Virden Oil Dome All-Stars 1957

 Boissevain Centennials 1991–1996

-From 1991-1996 the Boissevain Centennials dominated the South West League and were regular attendees at the Manitoba Senior AA Championships where they often took home the titles.
+From 1991-1996, the Boissevain Centennials dominated the Southwest Baseball League and were regular attendees at the Manitoba Senior AA Championships, where they often took home titles.

 Miami Baseball Club 1956–1961